Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    returns a context filled with provided literals.
+    Return a context filled with provided literals.

 **Parameters**